CreditCode/creditc0.de-Bot/README.md

 # creditc0.de-Bot
 I created this Bot in a few days, and im still working on it.
-It's open source, so you can also update and add things.
+It's open source, so you can also add things.

 Invite it to your discord: